RobertBeilich/Personal-Website/README.md

-# Personal-Website
+# Setup:
+1. Clone the repository to a folder with 'git clone https://github.com/itsandreramon/Personal-Website.git'
+2. Open the folder and run 'npm install' to install all the dependencies
-To setup the website for local development type 'npm install' and either 'npm run css-build' to just build the dist folder with the css file or 'npm start' to start the sass transpiler and let it also watch for changes.
+3. Run 'npm run css-build' to just build the dist folder with the css file
+4. Run 'npm start' to let the sass transpiler watch for changes
+5. Develop!